 —And All For One’ in Other Worlds May 71/2

 You may have heard by now that the biologists assign a nonterrestrial origin to the creature you brought up from Atlantica.

 Atlantic Abomination x.
 59

 And your non-terrestrial friend Mr. Spock as well.

 The protagonist’s personal struggle with grief; domes on the moon; non-terrestrial lifeforms; overseeing, meddling superbeings; the awesome concept of life, and civilization, within a star!
 A great story!

 Letter in Isaac Asimov’s Science Fiction Magazine Oct.
 13/1

 A lot of the plant species were certainly non-terrestrial.

 Research HistoryMike Christie submitted cites from Astounding Science Fiction from 1943 and 1945.

-Jeff Prucher submitted a cite from a 1962 reprint of Clark Ashton Smith's "The Testament of Athammaus"; we would like to verify this story's 1932 first printing.
+Jeff Prucher submitted a cite from a 1962 reprint of Clark Ashton Smith's "The Testament of Athammaus"; Fred Galvin verified it in the story's first printing in Weird Tales in 1932.